- When Cancer Comes Back: Cancer Recurrence

-No, it is not possible to guarantee that a person who has completed cancer treatment will never have the cancer come back.
-Even though your doctor may say, “The cancer is gone,” or “I think I removed all the cancer,” or “I see no evidence of any cancer,” the fact remains that there is always a chance that some cancer cells are left in your body and survived, even though they cannot be seen or found with any test used today.
+No, it’s not possible to guarantee that a person who has completed cancer treatment will never have the cancer come back.
+Doctors might say things like, “The cancer can’t be seen on the scan,” or “I think I removed all the cancer,” or “I see no evidence of any cancer,” the fact remains that there is always a chance that some cancer cells are left in your body and survived, even though they cannot be seen or found with any test used today.
 Over time, these cells can begin to divide and make more cancer cells.
 Over time, the cancer can grow enough to be found.

-And while you don’t want to ever think about the chance of having a second cancer – one that is not related to the first cancer – this is also possible.
+And while you don’t want to ever think about the chance of having a second cancer – one that’s not related to the first cancer – this is also possible.
 Having one cancer doesn’t make you immune to having a second or even a third different cancer.

 Why won’t my doctor give me a “no-cancer guarantee?”

 Cancer is not predictable.
 No doctor can guarantee cancer will stay gone forever.

 There are also tumor suppressor genes, which tell cells when to repair damaged DNA and when to die (a normal process called apoptosis, or programmed cell death).
 These genes are like the brakes on a car.
-Just as a brake keeps a car from going too fast, a tumor suppressor gene keeps the cell from dividing too quickly.
+Just as the brakes keep a car from going too fast, a tumor suppressor gene keeps the cell from dividing too quickly.
 When tumor suppressor genes are mutated or turned off – that is, when the brakes fail – the cells divide very fast, allowing cancer cells to develop.
 Changes in tumor suppressor genes can be inherited (you are born with them), but more often they happen during your life.
 (See our document called Oncogenes, Tumor Suppressor Genes, and Cancer to learn more about this.)

 What does “5-year survival rate” mean?